 - Slide the new shingle up into place and secure it with four nails.

 Replacing your roof is a major expense.
-If you can make these simple repairs properly, you can extend the life of your existing roof and forestall the expenditure on a new roof indefinitely.
+If you can do these simple small roof repairs properly, you can extend the life of your existing roof and forestall the expenditure on a new roof indefinitely.
 Just remember, safety first!
 And if you find that you aren’t having success with your DIY repair, call a pro immediately.
 Have any questions about repairing your roof?
 Let us know in the comments below!